de956/openVPN/README.md

    >export KEY_OU="Security" </br >

    Create a symlink for openssl.cnf file: </br >
    * *There may be several different versions of the openssl-x.x.x.cnf configuration file in the / etc / openvpn / easy-rsa directory.*

    `ln -s openssl-1.0.0.cnf openssl.cnf`

+   * *You may also need to generate openssl certificates:* </br >

+   `openssl req -newkey rsa:2048 -new -nodes -keyout key.pem -out csr.pem`

+   `openssl x509 -req -days 365 -in csr.pem -signkey key.pem -out server.crt`

    Load the values: